vgrankin/phalcon_jwt_restapi_demo/README.md

 	- now go to "/project/tests" directory (or any other name you use in variables.env) and execute phpunit
 	  * looks something like this: "root@e242331f2013:/project/tests# phpunit"
 	  * as a result should see something like: "OK (4 tests, 10 assertions)"

+## Notes

+You will still need to:
+    - implement token refresh
+    - send or store jwt the appropriate way on client system
+    - implement SSL (https) instead of http connection
+    - reorganize code for your needs and implement new features
+    * use docker and composer to install additional software required by your project

 ## Links